RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/5-Tasks Experience/5-Tasks Experience.md

-# Tasks as a Standalone Experience
+# Tasks

-This is an alternative method of engaging with **Tasks**.
+The Tasks experience provides a focused way to engage with task items.

 ### Benefits